retooth2/xenharmlib/doc/periodic_package.rst

    :math:`...\ \  G_3\ \  A_3\ \  B_3\ \  C_4\ \  \mathbfit{D_4\ \  E_4\ \  F_4\ \  G_4\ \  A_4\ \  B_4\ \  C_5}\ \  D_5\ \  E_5\ \  F_5\ \  ...`

-Scale objects must be period normalized to be elligible for the package, meaning the included elements must inhabit a single base interval.
+Scale objects must be period normalized to be eligible for the package, meaning the included elements must inhabit a single base interval.
 If a scale is not period normalized (for example if it was generated to represent a chord with compound intervals), it can be transformed easily: